unumam/unumam.github.io/storage-graphs.md

 # Networks Processing Performance

-At Unum we develop a neuro-symbolic AI, which means combining discrete structural representations of data and semi-continuous neural representations.
+At Unum, we develop a neuro-symbolic AI, which means combining discrete structural representations of data and semi-continuous neural representations.
 Think of it as building a huge [Knowledge Graphs](https://www.ontotext.com/knowledgehub/fundamentals/what-is-a-knowledge-graph/).
-Such graphs have extremely irregular structure, which makes data access patterns very unpredictable.
+Such graphs have an extremely irregular structure, which makes data access patterns very unpredictable.
 Sounds like an ultimate workload for a serious DBMS benchmark.

-[Reproduce Our Results](https://github.com/unumam/PyStorage){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [Our Performance Ingridients](/lectures/storage-recipe){: .btn .fs-5 .mb-4 .mb-md-0 }
+[Reproduce Our Results](https://github.com/unumam/PyStorage){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [Our Performance Ingredients](/lectures/storage-recipe){: .btn .fs-5 .mb-4 .mb-md-0 }

 ## Setup